kristi11/ww-filament/README.md

     <a href="https://github.com/kristi11/wittyworkflow/issues">Request Feature</a>
   </p>

+>[!Important]
-# **!!
-This app is in active development !!**
+># This app is in active development

-### This is a demonstration app for developer or clients to see how their app would look like in real world scenarios.
-To enable all the CRUD functionality follow the steps below
+### The website is a demonstration app for developer or clients to see how their app would look like in real world scenarios.
+A lot of CRUD features have been disabled to maintain a proper demonstration environment.
+To enable all the CRUD functionality follow the steps outlined on the <a href="#disabled-features">Disabled features</a> section and then on the **Content** resource choose to enable the desired functions.

 ## **THIS REPOSITORY SHOULD BE USED ON A BRAND-NEW PROJECT**